Victoria Robey

-Victoria Susan Robey, Lady Robey, CBE (née Hull, born 1960) is an American-British arts administrator and former banker.
+Victoria Susan Robey, Lady Robey, CBE (née Hull; born 1960) is an American-British arts administrator and former banker.

 Early life

 She is the daughter of Lloyd Nelson Hull (1922-2018), lawyer and civic leader, and Mary Gutfreund (sister of John Gutfreund), who married in 1957.
 She grew up in Greenwich, Connecticut, US.
 She was educated at Phillips Academy and Wesleyan University in Connecticut.

 Career

 She started her career in mergers and acquisitions and corporate finance at Goldman Sachs in New York and London, and subsequently joined executive search company Russell Reynolds Associates.

 Robey is chairman of the board of directors of the London Philharmonic Orchestra.

 She is a co-founder of Music Masters, a UK-based music education charity which works with schools, teachers and arts organisations with the aim of making music accessible to all.

 Honours

-She was appointed an OBE for services to music in the 2014 Birthday Honours.
+She was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours, both for services to music.